jsimonrichard/ds2-problematic-internet-use/report/report.typ

 === Physical Activity Questionnaire

+The Physical Activity Questionnaire (PAQ) was administered to the Child Mind Institute's participants.
+This questionnaire asked the participants about their recent activity levels over the past seven days and returned a score from zero to five.
+The PAQ was split into two categories based on age named "Child" and "Adolescent" The distribution of results from this questionnaire are shown in @PAQ-distribution.
+The season of participation in the questionnaire was also recorded for both child and adolescent segments.

+#figure(
+  image("PAQ-distribution.png"),
+  caption: [Boxplot distributions for the Physical Activity Questionnaire Child and Adolescent] ) <PAQ-distribution>

+The adolescent group contained roughly 88% null values and in turn were left out of the analysis.

 == Methods and Results
 Since question 1 has already been answered, so we will move on to the second.